 Publisher: Walker Books (4 Oct.
 2012) | Author: Jon Klassen | Pages: 40 | ISBN-10: 1406338532 | ISBN-13: 978-1406338539 | Best for: 3-5 years | RRP: £6.99

-Klassen's colour and illustration style juxtapose the traditionally vibrant world we usually see in picture books, with neutral hues and darker tones it makes a refreshing read in between magical kingdoms and fairy tales.
+Klassen's colour and illustration style juxtapose the traditionally vibrant world we usually see in picture books.
+With its neutral hues and darker tones I Want my Hat Back makes a refreshing read in between magical kingdoms and fairy tales.

-The humour is more dry, subtle and darker as well, meaning its much more of a treat for adults than usual.
-Kids still massively enjoy it though, picking up on its cues that you'd think might go over their heads.
+The humour is drier, subtler and darker as well, meaning its much more of a treat for adults than the norm.
+Kids still massively enjoy it though.
 The pacing of this story is some of the best you'll see in a 40-page picture book, meaning the plot twist at the end is delivered with excellent comic timing.

 Publisher: Simon & Schuster Children's UK (15 Aug.
 2013) | Author: Benji Davies | Pages: 32 pages | ISBN-10: 9781471115684 | ISBN-13: 978-1471115684 | Best for: 3 years and up | RRP: £6.99